roman-milk/roman-milk.github.io/humiliated.md

  Irene threw the dirty, trampled dress onto the back seat.
 Driven across town, in her underwear, would be just a minor irritation for Tracy, compared with what was to come.
 She couldn't take Tracy back home, in this state, so naturally they drove to the hotel room.

  "Don't worry Tracy, you're safe with me," she lied.
-Report_Story #1